June 27, 2018 (Updated: May 4, 2023)

 Image via Flickr by NOGRAN s.r.o.

-Google has many factors that play into where a given page ranks in a search, and keyword density is only one of them.
+Google has many factors that you’ll need to follow to guide your SEO content writing, such as how a given page ranks in a search.
+And keyword density is only one of them.
 By focusing on creating content that your users actually want to read, rather than trying to find ways to trick the search engines, you put yourself ahead of the game in terms of SEO.

 There was a time when SEO content writers believed that articles and blog posts should be shorter (around 500 words) in order to optimize content for search engines.
 After all, conventional wisdom would suggest that users get turned off to long articles and walls of text, so shorter pieces gave them the information they needed while not forcing their minimal attention spans into an uncomfortable situation.